-A well equipped kitchen should have all the basics and maybe a few other things.
-And we know there are things a kitchen can do without, like rarely used tools or appliances.
+A well-equipped kitchen should have all the basics and maybe a few other things.
+And we know there are things a kitchen can do without like rarely used tools or appliances.
 What else needs to be removed from the kitchen?

 Some of the things a kitchen doesn’t need are not really cooking equipment or tools.
 Some things are obvious, like that extra toaster your aunt gave you that doesn’t work all the time anyway.
-Things like that can go to a second hand shop or in the garbage if it doesn’t work.
+Things like that can go to a second-hand shop or in the garbage if it doesn’t work.

 But what about those things that are less tangible, but still of great value to a cook at any level?

 What does that mean?
 Well, what about dirty dishes?
 Or clutter on the counters?
 Or piles of papers on the table?
 These are things your kitchen doesn’t need.
-As we mentioned in our post about what your kitchen does need, organization is a great thing to have in the kitchen.
+As we mentioned in our post about what your kitchen needs, organization is a great thing to have in the kitchen.
 The more organized, the cleaner the space, the easier it is to cook.
 We know many of you don’t like cleaning.
 Believe me, we understand.
 But it’s exactly that which can make cooking less fun and more of a chore.

 Hoity-toity pretense has no place in a kitchen.
 We’ve talked about how many appliances turn into dust collectors.
-Before you buy anything for your kitchen that costs more than about $70, think long and hard about whether you really need it or just want to have it.
+Before you buy anything for your kitchen that costs more than $70, think long and hard about whether you really need it or just want to have it.
 A $300 stand-mixer looks great in the kitchen.
 But if you only use it a couple times a year, you’re turning that holiday batch of cookies into a very expensive treat.

 Don’t be afraid to buy some organizational tools for the kitchen.
 Get all those little odds and ends put away somewhere where you can find them again.
 Drawer dividers, especially the modular ones you can arrange yourself, are great for the utensils drawer.
 Got recipe cards and sheets of paper, put them in a card file or notebook, and then on a shelf out of the way.